LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Take
 ----

-A ``take`` operation permits only a certain number of elements to be iterated upon.
+A :dfn:`take` operation permits only a certain number of elements to be iterated upon.
 Elements beyond the specified value are ignored and not sent to the remainder of the query expression.
-A ``take`` operation consists of the word *take* followed by a literal integer or an expression which will evaluate to an integer.
+A take operation consists of the word ``take`` followed by a literal integer or an expression which will evaluate to an integer.

 The following example snippet takes only the first 5 elements from the data source.
 The remaining elements are ignored. ::